 The network interface's IP address and netmask is saved.
-You can now reconnect to either the web-based manager or CLI through that network interface.
-For information on restoring the configuration, see Restoring the configuration on page 60.
+You can now reconnect to either the web UI or CLI through that network interface.
+For information on restoring the configuration, see Restoring the configuration on page 62.

 Restoring the configuration